kipronokoech/covid-19-data-scraper/README.md

 Personally, I am using this idea of scrapping this particular site to maintain a dashboard in
 Google Studio.
-This is made possible by periodic scrapping and deployment (every 15 minutes).
+This is made possible by periodic scrapping and deployment (every 15 minutes) using crontab scheduler.

 [Here](https://datastudio.google.com/open/1wZ1ismEZwcQCrUJq2NsPsqHrdx1EM0ak?usp=sharing) is the dashboard.